dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 * __Manifest Copy:__ Tucked into the ship's manifest on the _Bridge_ (along with every other receipt from every other crate, so you might consider asking for an _Ability Roll_ to locate it).
 * __Owner Copy:__ Tucked away in Guenter's cabin or on Guenter's person.

 Print a basic receipt template, and use a fountain pen to fill it in with impeccable handwriting.
-If you don't have a fountain pen, consider using a very fine paintbrush and watered-down black paint.
+If you don't have a fountain pen, consider using a very fine paintbrush with india ink or diluted paint.